Data Center Cooling

 EPA.
 (2007, August 2).
 EPA Report to Congress on Server and Data Center Energy Efficiency.
 Retrieved January 5, 2009, from Energy Star: http://www.energystar.gov/ia/partners/prod_development/downloads/EPA_Report_Exec_Summary_Final.pdf

 Sullivan, R. (2002).
 Alternating Cold and Hot Aisles Provides More Reliable Cooling for Server Farms.
-Retrieved December 15, 2008, from Open Xtra: http://www.openxtra.co.uk/articles/AlternColdnew.pdf
+Retrieved December 15, 2008, from Open Xtra: http://www.openxtra.co.uk/article/AlternColdnew.pdf

 The Green Grid.
 (2008, October 21).
 Seven Strategies To Improve Data Center Cooling Efficiency.
-Retrieved December 18, 2008, from The Green Grid: http://www.thegreengrid.org/gg_content/White_Paper_11_-_Seven_Strategies_to_Cooling_21_October_2008.pdf
+Retrieved December 18, 2008, from The Green Grid: http://www.thegreengrid.org/en/Global/Content/white-papers/Seven-Strategies-to-Cooling

 The Green Grid.
 (2009).
 The Green Grid: Home.
-Retrieved January 5, 2009, from http://www.thegreengrid.org/home
+Retrieved January 5, 2009, from: http://www.thegreengrid.org/home